rmanaem/dataset-analysis/README.md

 | Imbalanced_Sample3 | 20000 | 10000 | Large-scale analysis of effect of data imbalance |
 | Imbalanced_Sample4 | 21324 | 22314 | Dataset without anamolies |

 Using Spark RDDs, data points were filtered to remove instances with missing features and anomalies.
 Title and text fields of each article were then concatenated to format data points into tuples containing content (title and text) and label, simplifying and speeding up processing in later stages.
-The content of each article was transformed into a vector of words by applying Spark's Tokenizer [9].
-Sequence of tokens extracted by examining articles, stop words from NLTK's stop words module, and punctuation marks from Python's string module were used to filter out the noise and trivial tokens from the word vectors to allow for more robust feature extraction by focusing on important words.
+The content of each article was transformed into a vector of words by applying Spark's Tokenizer [9] and then filtered to remove noise and trivial tokens using a sequence of tokens extracted by examining articles, stop words from NLTK's stop words module, and punctuation marks from Python's string module to allow for more robust feature extraction by focusing on important words.

 ### Feature Extraction